remydagostino/funjs/readme.md

+# Functional Point-Free Javascript

+No native prototypes modified.

+Money back gaurentee.

+## Crazy Experiments

 ```
 // Crazy Idea: Do syntax
 Do(
-  // Specify the type
-  Array,
   // Monads go here
   monadX,
   monadY,
   monadZ,
   // Callback goes here, gets the unwrapped values from flatmapping
   function(x, y, z) {
-    // Gets each set of unwrapped values, whatever is returned gets
+    // Gets each set of unwrapped values
-    // automatically wrapped in the correct type

   }
 );
 ```

+---

+Inspired by Fantasy Land
+those guys probably actually know what they are doing